 If the student has not received a reply from the Chairperson within four (4) academic calendar days of sending the complaint/filing a formal complaint, then the student may communicate the complaint, in writing or by email, to the Dean of the College in which the alleged problem and/or violation is occurring.

 If the student has not received a reply from the Dean within five (5) academic calendar days, then the student may communicate the complaint to the Office of the Provost in writing or by email.

-After discussing the problem with the student and the faculty member, the chairperson and the dean determine whether the complaint is valid.
-(Should the subject of a formal complaint be a department chairperson, the review and determination will be made by the dean and the chairperson of another department.)
-Copies of the complaint, together with the written decision of the chairperson and the dean, will be sent to the student, the faculty member, the Provost and the President of the Massachusetts Society of Professors or the respective Faculty Union.
+The Chairperson or Dean will discuss the problem with the student and/or faculty member, and then determine whether the complaint is valid.
+Copies of the complaint, together with the written decision of the Chairperson or Dean, will be sent to the student, the faculty member, the Provost, and the President of the Massachusetts Society of Professors or the respective Faculty Union.

 Formal complaints about classroom problems shall be initiated before the last day of semester examinations.
 The determination of the Chairperson or Dean must be made within ten (10) working days following receipt of the student complaint and, if unchallenged by the MSP, is final.
 If the complaint is made towards the end of the semester, during finals week (for example, if the complaint is made on December 18, and the semester closes for winter break on December 19), the complaint is still valid and must be addressed.
 However, the student must receive a reply and an acknowledgement of receipt of the complaint within seven (7) business days and a final determination must be made in time for the student’s grade to be adjusted, if authorized, or other action deemed appropriate to be executed.